Unlock Writing Success with Reader Expectation Approach Training

 Structure: An instructor-led training session that includes guided exercises.
 This lecture-based introductory session lays the foundation for intensive study in the REA principles.

-Focus: Lecture presentation focused on reader expectations and sentence/paragraph structure with practice exercises that include writings in relevant disciplines.
+Focus: Lecture presentation focused on reader expectations concepts applied to sentence structure with practice exercises that include analysis of professional writings encompassing a breadth of disciplines.

 Learning Outcomes: The information presented will provide immediate possibilities for dramatic improvement in the clarity of participants’ writing.
-Attendance prepares learners for participation in the intensive workshop.
+Attendance prepares learners for beginning participation in the three-person intensive workshop.

 Time: 8 hours